ianmiell/shutit/README.md

 In the image we imagine a scenario where we want to build our blog into a docker image, with all its attendant content and config.

-We instruct shutit to build the MyBlog module, and it runs the build as per the image on the right.
+We instruct ShutIt to build the MyBlog module, and it runs the build as per the image on the right.

 The container environment is set up, the modules are ordered, and the build steps are run.
 Finally, the image is committed, tagged and pushed as configured.